-General Advice

-The key to success in the Sixth Form is studying the right courses at the right level.
+General Advice The key to success in the Sixth Form is studying the right courses at the right level.
 At Walthamstow Academy Sixth Form students take the first steps towards a successful career, as they begin life as young adults.
 When considering Post 16 courses, it is important for students to take into account their future intended career pathway.
 As most students seek to continue into higher education it is important to consider university course entry requirements when choosing Advanced Levels or vocational courses.
 In addition to the academic entry criteria for Walthamstow Academy Sixth Form, a good record of behaviour, attitude to learning, punctuality and minimum 95% attendance is also expected.

 The Best in Everyone

 Our motto is 'the best in everyone' and we set high standards with clear expectations.
 We focus on ambition, underpinned by excellent teaching and learning.
-Staff, students and parents work together to ensure that we all bring out the best in everyone.
+Staff, students and parents work together and uphold the same high standards to ensure that 'the best in everyone' means:

-"The positive impact and influence they've had on me has shaped me as a person."

-Student class of 2020
+...best lesson, best day, best year, best future...

 Student Welfare

 The Academy is committed to providing a supportive and caring learning environment that fosters academic success, where sixth form students can enjoy their time and study.

 We have a team of professional staff dedicated to assisting with student welfare matters.

 The Academy Day

 08:30 - Form Time/Assembly

+09:00 - Lesson 1

+10:00 - Lesson 2

 11:00 - Breaktime

+11:20 - Lesson 3

+12:20 - Lesson 4

 13:20 - Lunchtime

+14:10 - Lesson 5

 15:10 - End of Day

 Students are expected to attend school from 8.30am - 3.10pm each day.

-Lesson time will consist of teacher taught subject lessons and independent study sessions in the Sixth Form area.
+Lesson time will consist of teacher taught subject lessons and independent study session in the Sixth Form area.

 Sixth Form Leadership Team

-Assistant Principal

-Amrita Bains Head of Sixth Form

-Melanie OBrien

-Deputy Head of Sixth Form

-Neeta Dhaliwal
+Stephen Bell-Brown

-Deputy Head of Sixth Form
+Head of Year 13

 Student Leadership Team